bradleymt/bradleymt/README.md

 <img  src="https://github-readme-stats.vercel.app/api/top-langs/?username=bradleymt&custom_title=My+GitHub+Stats&show_icons=true&theme=tokyonight" />

 ##

 Hi, I'm a sophomore studying CS at Mizzou with an interest in energy production and systems software.
-My page is pretty sparse because I have a lot to learn before I create anything more complex than simple websites, terminal print programs, and applications with limited GUI use.<br><br> In the meantime, I'm going to keep studying and hopefully put out some interesting projects in the future.
+My page is pretty sparse because I have a lot to learn before I create anything more complex than simple websites, terminal print programs, and applications with limited GUI use.
+In the meantime, I'm going to keep studying and hopefully put out some interesting projects in the future.
 <!--
 **bradleymt/bradleymt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.